China–Tajikistan border: History

 The origins of the border date from the mid-19th century, when the Russian empire expanded into Central Asia and established control over the Lake Zaysan region.
 The establishment of the border between the Russian Empire and the Qing Empire, not too different from today's Sino-Kazakh/Kyrgyz/Tajik border was provided for in the Convention of Peking of 1860; the actual border line pursuant to the convention was drawn by the Treaty of Tarbagatai (1864) and the Treaty of Uliassuhai (1870), leaving Lake Zaysan on the Russian side.
 The Qing Empire's military presence in the Irtysh basin crumbled during the Dungan revolt (1862–1877).
 After the failure of the rebellion and the reconquest of Xinjiang by Zuo Zongtang, the border between the Russian and the Qing empires in the Ili River basin was further slightly readjusted, in Russia's favour, by the Treaty of Saint Petersburg (1881) and a series of later protocols.
 In 1915 an agreement was signed more precisely delimiting the border between the Ili Valley and the Dzungarian Alatau region.

 The southernmost section of the frontier (i.e. roughly the southern half of the modern China–Tajikistan border) remained undemarcated, owing partly to the ongoing rivalry between Britain and Russia for dominance in Central Asia known as the Great Game; eventually the two agreed that Afghanistan would remain an independent buffer state between them, with Afghanistan's Wakhan Corridor being created in 1895.
 China was not a party to these agreements and hence the southernmost section of the China-Russia boundary remained undefined.
 When Tajikistan became independent in 1991 it inherited a section of the China-USSR frontier.
 That boundary followed the drainage basin divide between the Amu Darya and the Yarkand River until reaching Markansu.

 In 2011, Tajikistan ratified a 1999 deal (and a 2002 supplementary agreement) to cede 200 and 1122 km2 respectively of land in the Pamir Mountains to the People's Republic of China, ending a 130-year dispute.
 In the treaty, China also relinquished claims to over 28000 km2 of Tajikistani territory.
 The Republic of China had historically made similar claims in the area.
 Tajik attitudes toward the boundary treaty varied significantly among different interest groups, ranging from overt opposition to overt support.

-In July 2020, repeated publication of an article by Cho Yao Lu in Chinese domestic media which suggested Tajikistan should give China more land was met with sharp disapproval in Tajikistan and Russia.